livurz/WHSTechNotes/journal.md

 The evolution of AI in sports has been a gradual yet definitive process.
 Over the past decade, advancements in computing power and data availability have allowed machine learning models to analyze vast datasets at unprecedented speeds.
 In sports, where every play and every statistic can influence the final outcome, such technological advancements are not merely beneficial—they are indispensable.
 Scholars and practitioners alike have noted that the application of predictive analytics in sports has transitioned from a novel experiment to a core component of game-day strategy and post-game analysis.
 # february 18, 2025
 i learned in bioligy that trees can communicate with each other
+# february 24, 2025
+ its rapid evolution reflects the dynamic nature of language, often driven by new cultural trends and social media influences, allowing young people to express themselves creatively and establish a sense of belonging within their peer group.